 4. The .45/70 has grown in available factory loads.

-Hornady's LEVERevolution cartridges have brought flatter trajectories to this historically rainbow-like trajectory cartridge.
+Hornady's LEVERevolution FTX cartridges have brought flatter trajectories to this historically rainbow-like trajectory cartridge.
 The pointed soft polymer projectiles are safe to load in tubular magazine on lever action rifles.
 Hard cast Xtreme Penetrators from Lehigh Defense laugh at tough targets.
 These days you can expect a muzzle velocity of 1,300 fps from traditional flat nose bullets and speeds of 2,000-2,200 fps from jacketed hollow points.

 3. It's the Alaskan choice for close-range brown bear defense.